-The two modifier keys referred to are the Control (Ctrl) key and the Meta key.
+The two modifier keys referred to are the Control (Ctrl) key and the Meta key which is usually Alt.

-When using Emacs emulation on a keyboard without a Meta key, the Escape (Esc) key can be used instead.
+When using Emacs emulation on a keyboard without an Alt key, the Escape (Esc) key can be used instead.
 Note that Esc must be typed before pressing the required character key, and not held down.

-When using KDE/Gnome editor emulation Esc is the cancel gesture, so Lisp-Works provides an alternate gesture to access editor commands: Ctrl+M. For example, to invoke the command Find Source for Dspec, type and press Return.
+When using Microsoft Windows editor emulation, the Alt key cannot be used as Meta, and Esc is the cancel gesture, so LispWorks provides an alternate gesture to access editor commands: Ctrl+M. For example, to invoke the command Find Source for Dspec, type and press Return.

-'''

 Ctrl+M X Find Source for Dspec

-'''